 But when she's talking about the ABCs of diversity, she's talking about these three things.
 First, she's talking about affirming identity.
 And these are the ways that our schools create opportunities for our students to be seen.
 To be seen in all aspects of the community and to have that identity reflected back to them in positive ways, both in the curriculum and in the community.
 And that can be again, looking at themselves in the authors that we choose and the representation around campus and both in terms of students and adults.
 So really what are ways that we affirm people's identities, their cultures, and again, allow them to see themselves reflected back to them from the school community and feel like they truly belong there.

 For the (B), she talks about building community.
-These are the ways that we as schools create opportunities for students with all of that diversity to gauge across those lines of difference, and to engage across that affinity.
+These are the ways that we as schools create opportunities for students with all of that diversity to engage across those lines of difference, and to engage across that affinity.
 It's both creating those opportunities for that affinity, but then also making sure that we create opportunities for students to engage across those lines of difference and for everyone to feel a part of the community.
 And then (C), stands for cultivating leadership.
 And this is really starting to get to think a little bit about skills and skill development, and the ways that we as schools go about intentionally teaching children, how to engage across those lines of difference to problem solve, to have constructive conversations.
 Really thinking about the ways that we equip them with these 21st century skills that we know are going to be important, both when they move on into college, and ultimately into the workforce and into their adulthood.

 But these are things that are highly sought after.
 So again, when we're thinking about diversity, it's important not to think about it in any way as a deficit, but really to think about the ways that it enhances all of our abilities to engage effectively across lines of difference and in society.
 So I want to start to think a little bit about some considerations to keep in mind as you move through this process.
 First and foremost, I would think about that value of diversity.
 And when we do any type of diversity work, we always start with reflecting on ourselves and our own aspects of our identity.
 So first I would ask that as a family—that you as a parent—you reflect on your own values as it relates to diversity, equity, and inclusion, and think about what you want to see in a school community and what's truly important for you.
 What are your non-negotiables as it relates to diversity?

 And then it's important once you've done that to put that in conversation with the different schools that you're looking at and their missions and visions, as it relates to diversity, equity, and inclusion.
 Ultimately, we're going to find that you're going to have a better experience when you find those things in alignment.
 That when you find a school whose mission and vision around diversity is aligned with what you're thinking about, you're going to find greater synergy there and less likely to have these conflicts in terms of differences of expectations.
-So making sure that you've taken some time both to do that internal reflection, but then also to really scrutinize what does the school say and its mission statement and its value statement and vision statement.
+So making sure that you've taken some time both to do that internal reflection, but then also to really scrutinize what does the school say in its mission statement and its value statement and vision statement.
 Where do you see diversity, equity, and inclusion referred to there either explicitly or implicitly as well?

 When you start to think about where you can find that looking at the school's publications and materials and from the communications, whether that be print media or brochures that they have from admissions, or whether it be scrutinizing the school's webpage.
-Where do you see diversity, equity, and inclusion again, reached out to or misstated both implicitly and explicitly?
+Where do you see diversity, equity, and inclusion again, reached out to or stated both implicitly and explicitly?
 What does the web presence look like?
 Who do you see in the different images on the school's webpage and the materials?
 And is there a place where you, again, specifically see diversity called out?
 Is there a diversity statement that the school has in addition to its vision and mission statement, and does the school have this particular page for DEI where you can learn a little bit more about the school's initiatives, the programs that they are offering?

 How difficult is it for you to find out about diversity, equity, and inclusion at the school as you peruse the materials?
 That might be suggestive of where it falls within the school's priorities.
 So one of the other really key aspects about your child's experience is obviously the other students, their peers, and classmates, and what the student body and composition looks like.
 Now, most schools will publish this somewhere on their website, particularly, usually in the admissions section or in their fast facts section.
 But think about what the student population and demographics looks like.
 And this could include both racial demographics, but also geographic demographics in terms of where students are coming from and day school environments that might include indicating what neighborhoods students are coming from, and families are coming from.

 And then in boarding school environments that will include what States or even countries students are coming from, as we invite students from all over the country and all over the globe.
 So really thinking about that geographic diversity as well.
 You might also find statistics about their gender balance, all of those sorts of things.
 So really think about how can you learn more about the student population?
 And again, that diversity in that way.
 What does the student population look like?
 But don't just look at the student population.
 Also, look at the adult population.
-If you can produce further into the faculty directory, look and see what the diversity makeup is of their faculty, their staff, and their administration.
+If you can peruse further into the faculty directory, look and see what the diversity makeup is of their faculty, their staff, and their administration.

 These are the adults who are going to be working with your students.
-I was just talking with an advisor the other day about the fact that he spends more of his waking hours at school than he does at home.
+I was just talking with an advisee the other day about the fact that he spends more of his waking hours at school than he does at home.
 So we really want to be mindful of what that community looks like.
 Where your students are spending the majority of their day and inquire about this during your visits as well.
 Ask about the faculty diversity.
 What is the leadership diversity and the leadership look like as well?
 So keep those things in mind, as you think about the people that make up the communities that you're looking at.
 Now, as we continue to think about DEI, think about what does that look like and how does the school formally provide for that staffing?

 What does it look like and who are the leaders of these initiatives at their school?
 Does the school have a dedicated diversity practitioner?
 If they do have a person, is that person full-time or is that person part-time?
 Do they maybe not have an individual in this role and instead have a committee.
 Think about it that way.
 Now there are a variety of reasons that schools might pick each of these different configurations.
 And so ask about that.
-If there is a justification or a rationale that they exist and having their diversity offices set up and staffed this way.
+If there is a justification or a rationale that may exist in having their diversity offices set up and staffed this way.
 In terms of my own opinion, I think the gold standard is having a full-time diversity practitioner in that role, the same way that we have full-time leaders and other administrative roles around campus.

 There are some places or some schools that might think that, well, we don't want to have a particular individual in this role, because then it somehow pushes all of the responsibility there and absolves everybody else in their responsibility.
 So they might say that it's everybody's responsibility.
-So we don't need to have a specific person director.
+So we don't need to have a specific person directing.
 I would counter again, in the same way that we have other administrative offices, it's everyone's responsibility to think about student wellbeing, student leadership, and student discipline.
 And yet we still have a Dean of Students office.
 It's everybody's responsibility to represent the school to prospective families, but we still have an admissions office and an admissions director.

 I think it's important to think about DEI the same way.
 That this is important work, and so it's important to have people who are given the dedicated time and have the skillset and background to lead this school initiatives.
 Again, absolutely everybody's responsibility, but it's still important to have one person or individuals directing that.
 So see about what this looks like at the school and how that's configured and what their rationale is behind it.
 Once you see that, see what the diversity programming is that the school has to offer.
-As you are looking at a variety of different schools, both research at and keep track and compare across schools.
+As you are looking at a variety of different schools, both research it and keep track and compare across schools.

 What does their programming options look like?
 What are the initiatives that are being offered for the school?
 Is it offered through standalone events?
 Is it offered in the curriculum?
 Is it offered in both?
 So think about that and what does that programming look like in the schools?
 Some things that it could look like and some things that I would make sure that I would say are hallmarks of schools that are really thinking about this work.
 Do they offer Affinity groups and Alliance groups, opportunities for students?
-These are opportunities for students to come together around a shared identity or in support of a shared identity that we know that when students feel affirmed again, that Dr. Tatum's ABCs, we know that when students feel affirmed in their identities, but they are more likely to be able to reach out across lines of difference when they feel seen and heard and valued for who they are.
+These are opportunities for students to come together around a shared identity or in support of a shared identity that we know that when students feel affirmed again, back to Dr. Tatum's ABCs, we know that when students feel affirmed in their identities, but they are more likely to be able to reach out across lines of difference when they feel seen and heard and valued for who they are.

 In particular, one of the hallmarks from the National Association of Independent Schools, there's the SDLC, the Student Diversity Leadership Conference, as well as the POCC, the People of Color Conference.
 Ask whether or not the school participates and do they commit to sending students and faculty to participate in those different national events each year as well.
 And then importantly, thinking about the curriculum as well.
 That we want to see diversity is not an additive, but that it is embedded in everything that the school is doing, particularly in the curriculum.
-So what are ways that student faculty have been trained in multicultural education and pedagogy and cultural competency work in ways that they are making sure their curriculum is inclusive as well.
+So what are ways that students, faculty have been trained in multicultural education and pedagogy and cultural competency work in ways that they are making sure their curriculum is inclusive as well.

 And then campus climate and culture.
 I think this is a really important thing to try to get a handle on.
 And it's somewhat ephemeral as well.
 So this is one of those things where when you are visiting campus and when you're meeting with your admissions officers to ask pointed questions about the campus climate, and what it is like for different populations in the school.
 If you are able to visit in person, and again, I know in these COVID times, some schools are not open to visitors right now.
 But if you can take a visit, I think that's really important.
 What do you notice when you walk around campus?
 How does it feel?